TrailsofGold/whitepaper/docs/game_concept/hunts.md

 When a player wants to play he/she needs to explicitly start a hunt.

-A solo hunt can be started when :
+A hunt can be started when :
-- his/her previous solo hunt already ended
+- his/her previous hunt already ended
 - the crew had enough rest since the previous hunt.
 This rest time varies according to the crew skills

 A hunt ends when all treasures expire, or are found.

 When starting a new hunt, the game system spawns several treasures around the player location, and everytime he/she reaches this physical location he/she is rewarded with PGLD and PRBT.

-While moving towards treasure locations players may discover ship wrecks containing pirates and / or PGLD tokens and PRBT.

-Players can see treasures on their map, but have to "pole" to see ship wrecks.
+## Empty crew mode

+If the player starts a hunt without a crew (at least one pirate), 4 treasures are spawned, but all of them will be emtpy (no PGLD or PRBT reward).

+This mode was designed for trial / test mode.

 ## Rest time